undisbeliever/terrific-audio-driver/docs/mml-syntax.md

  * `[ <mml> ]<2..255>` - Loop
     * Repeats a section of MML a given number of times
-    * You can nest a maximum of 3 loops, including the loops in any subroutines you call.
     * The broken chord command `{{ }}` consumes a loop.
  * `[ <mml1> : <mml2> ]<2..255>` - Loop
     * Repeats a section of MML a given number of times, skipping the MML after the `:` on the last loop.